Kilukilukkam: Plot

-The story is set in Bangalore where Mahendran (Balachandra Menon) a rich and pompous businessman awaits arrival of artists at the train station for programs for Malayali association.
+The story is set in Bangalore where Mahendran a rich and pompous businessman awaits arrival of artists at the train station for programs for Malayali association.
 But he could not find anyone arriving by Island express.
-Classical dancer Anjali (Shanthi Krishna) along with her mother (Sukumari) and brother, Jambu (Maniyanpilla Raju) arrives on a later train.
-A young man, Murali (Venu Nagavally) passing by recognizes Anjali from a previous program and helps them to reach their hotel.
+Classical dancer Anjali along with her mother and brother, Jambu arrives on a later train.
+A young man, Murali passing by recognizes Anjali from a previous program and helps them to reach their hotel.

 Mahendran meets them at the hotel and immediately gets attracted to Anjali.
 Despite the show being postponed, Mahendran insists Anjali and family to stay and take them to see around the city.
 He tries to show off his wealth and influence to Anjaly and family.

 After the successful dance program, Murali comes up to the green room to congratulate Anjali.
 They again meet at a footwear shop where he is salesman.
 Anjali falls in love with him and buys a sandal a day.
 Mahendran learns about the relationship from Sulaiman, the shop owner who happened to be a friend.
 Sulaiman fires Murali and informs Anjali that Murali was fired for misbehaving with another girl.

 Anjali traces down Murali and reveals her love.
 Murali also reciprocates the feeling.
 As their love blossoms, an angry Mahendran beats up Murali.
 Mahendran proposes to Anjali.
 When she rejects, Mahendran threatens to kill Murali.